ibm-cloud-docs/ssh-keys/restrict-ssh-access-public-network.md

 # Restricting SSH access on a public network

 SSH accessibility provides users with the ability to securely access a device though an internet connection.
 SSH is available on {{site.data.keyword.cloud}} devices on both the public and private network.
 However, you should restrict SSH accessibility over the public network unless it is necessary for a unique business need.
 By restricting SSH access on the public network, users can still access a device over the private network, but risk from unknown users accessing the device on the public network is mitigated.
-If SSH accessibility over the public network is necessary, it is recommended to transfer SSH to a custom port number for an added layer of security.
+If SSH accessibility over the public network is necessary, you can transfer SSH to a custom port number for an added layer of security.
 {:shortdesc}

 Follow these steps to restrict SSH access on the public network.